fumiyasac/handMadeCalendarAdvance/README.md

 ### Installation

-We can use this library with CocoaPods, Carthage, Manually.
+We can use this library with CocoaPods, Carthage, Swift Package Manager, Manually.

 ##### Use CocoaPods